-Laughing stress away is also a stress management technique that you can do at anytime.
-Watching your favorite sitcom (The Office, anyone?) or comedy show, getting together with friends and just laughing about anything will take stress out of the picture easily!
+Laughing stress away is also a great way to manage your stress that you can do at any time.
+Watching your favorite sitcom (The Office, anyone?) or comedy show, getting together with friends, and just laughing about anything will take the stress out of the picture easily!

-Meditation is a stress management technique that can be used for stress relief at any time.
-Contrary to popular belief, meditating doesn’t necessarily mean sitting down in silence with your hands folded; meditation is an exercise in mental awareness that help you refocus and clear your mind.
+Meditation is a stress management technique that can be used for stress relief and mental health at any time.
+Contrary to popular belief, meditating doesn’t necessarily mean sitting down in silence with your hands folded; meditation is an exercise in mental awareness that helps you refocus and clear your mind.